 Mr. Morton is a Specialist Engineer with Powertech’s High Power Lab, under the Substations Technology & Testing Business Unit, where he is primarily involved in high power short-circuit and switching testing.
 He has 25 years of experience in testing high and medium voltage switchgear, fuses, power and grounding connectors, power and instrument transformers, reactors, high voltage cables and cable accessories, terminations, large machine stator coils, revenue meters, electric motors, and motor drives.

-Dr. Ben Wang is a Chemical Technician for Applied Chemistry in the Substations sector at Powertech.
+Dr. Ben Wang is a Chemical Technician for Applied Chemistry & Environment in the Substations sector at Powertech.
 In this role, Ben is responsible for operations in the asbestos lab and overseeing the daily run of analysis.
 This includes operating microscopes to analyze asbestos samples, communicating with subcontract labs for polarized light microscopic and transmission electron microscopic analysis, as well as reviewing analytical data and preparing reports for clients.
 Additionally, Ben maintains and repairs laboratory instrumentation and performs method validation and verification procedures to meet ISO 9001 and 17025 guidelines, including proficiency testing, and internal and external quality audits.

 Ms. Jianshan Wang is an experienced Chemical Technician in the Chemistry Lab in Powertech’s Substations Department.
 She conducts a variety of chemical analyses on insulating fluids, oils and greases, and provides training to other technicians and technologists within the department and across the company.
 Ms. Wang also provides technical support, advice and assistance to scientists, project leaders and personnel from other business units.